humdrum-tools/humdrum-documentation/guide/ch11/index.md

 and the first note of the next phrase.
 In the [`**kern`](/rep/kern) representation, the open and closed curly braces are used to indicate the beginnings and ends of phrases.
-We need to tell **mint** to break interval calculations each time an end-of-phrase signifier is encountered:
+We need to tell <span class="tool">mint</span> to break interval calculations each time an end-of-phrase signifier is encountered:

 ```bash